The love for money

 • The Psychology of Wealth

-The final lines are the most "Gemini-esque" describes someone adaptable, versatile, intellectually curious, and socially engaging, with a dual nature.
+The final lines are the most "Gemini-esque", they describe someone adaptable, versatile, intellectually curious, and socially engaging, with a dual nature.
 In their insight:

 "One mind is a dollar million, / A dollar million bill is in the mind."